Back to blog

 What changed in the public product story

-The biggest non-code improvement is that Cloud now reads more like a control-plane product and less like an ambiguous beta.
+The biggest non-code improvement is that Cloud now reads more like a real product and less like an ambiguous beta.

-That matters because the commercial story needs to be legible fast:
+That matters because the product story needs to be legible fast:

-- Cloud is the place teams review trust and release confidence
+• Cloud is the place teams review generated Apple output and shipping risk

 What got cleaner in distribution